- Dr Lauren Wilks

 - Work, labour, gender, mobility, inequality, family and personal relationships, gender-based violence, ethnography, qualitative research, feminist research

 Lauren Wilks is a feminist ethnographer and interdisciplinary social researcher with interests in work/labour, gender, mobility, and inequality.
 She trained in History and Sociology at the University of Edinburgh, and she received her PhD (in Sociology from the University of Edinburgh) in 2019.
 She is currently an ESRC Postdoctoral Fellow in Sociology at the University of Edinburgh.

-Lauren previously worked as a Research Assistant at the University of Edinburgh, as well as in a range of research and policy roles outside of academia, including most recently at the Scottish Government.
+Lauren previously worked as a Research Assistant at the University of Edinburgh and a Social Researcher at the Scottish Government.
 In 2013, she was also a Student Fellow at the Pulitzer Center on Crisis Reporting, and she has published her writing in The Guardian, The Huffington Post, and several other news/media outlets.

 Lauren’s ESRC-funded PhD drew on 16 months of ethnographic fieldwork to explore the everyday lives and experiences of commuting domestic workers in Kolkata.
 As an ESRC Postdoctoral Fellow, she is working to consolidate, share, and expand this research, looking more broadly at the changing organisation of paid domestic work in India.

 Lauren is passionate about working with others for knowledge exchange and impact.
 Alongside publishing articles and book chapters from her PhD, she is collaborating with Anchita Ghatak from Parichiti (a women’s organisation that works for the rights of women domestic workers in Kolkata), Dr Supurna Banerjee from the Institute of Development Studies Kolkata (IDSK), and Samia Singh, an independent illustrator and graphic designer, to create an illustrated short story exploring some of the issues domestic workers face.

 For updates on Lauren’s work, follow her on Twitter: @wilksls